How to reduce hiring bias in the recruitment process

 Hiring biases get in the way of building diverse and inclusive teams

-McKinsey’s 2019 analysis on diversity and inclusion found that companies in the top quartile for gender diversity in executive teams were 25% more likely to achieve above-average profitability than those in the fourth quartile.
-The same report also noted that ethically and racially diverse teams are 35% more likely to outperform their respective national industry medians.
+McKinsey’s 2019 analysis on diversity and inclusion revealed a striking statistic: companies in the top quartile for gender diversity in executive teams are 25% more likely to achieve above-average profitability.

 diverse group on people having a workplace discussion